LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 For every redundantly stored entity type, one application component is determined as the primary application system for this entity type.
 Thus, data on entities of this type can only be inserted, deleted, or changed in this primary application system.
-For example, the patient administration system is typically the primary application system for the entity types “patient” and “case.”
+For example, the patient administration system is typically the primary application system for the entity types "patient" and "case."
 Consequently, data on patients and cases can be created, deleted, or changed only in the patient administration system.
-Therefore, this application system is sometimes called the “leading system.”
+Therefore, this application system is sometimes called the "leading system."

 Transactions in a database of the primary application system are carried out without regard to whether the corresponding operations can also be (immediately) carried out in the databases of the other affected application components.
 Patient admission is thereby carried out through the patient administration system independent of, for example, what is going on in the RIS.